Stock Price Responses to Firm-Level News in Supply Chain Networks

-To fill this gap, this study examines this possible diffusion, using two large firm-level samples, one for firms across the world and the other for Japanese firms.
-Specifically, we test whether the level of positive and negative sentiment about a firm in a news article affects the change rate of the stock price of the firm and its suppliers and clients before and after the disclosure of the news.
+To fill this gap, this study examines whether news sentiment is associated with stock price changes of firms and their suppliers and clients in the pre- and post-disclosure periods, extending the analysis from market- or firm-level settings to supply-chain networks and cross-country comparisons.
+Using two large firm-level samples, one covering most publicly listed firms worldwide and the other focusing on Japanese firms, we test whether the level of positive and negative sentiment about a firm in a news article is associated with changes in the stock prices of the firm and its suppliers and clients before and after news disclosure.
+Our analysis combines more than 20 million news articles from the Thomson Reuters News Archive, comprehensive firm-level linkages that identify detailed supply chains based on financial statements, news articles, websites, and firm-level surveys, and daily stock price data for all listed firms, enabling an examination of both short- and long-run associations.

-We contribute to the literature by utilizing large-scale data in many respects.
-First, our firm-level data covers most publicly listed firms in the world and in Japan and identify detailed supply chains among them using financial statements, news articles, websites, and firm-level surveys.
-Second, our data on news articles are taken from the NewsArchive of Thomson Reuters and cover more than 20 million articles.
-Third, we employ daily stock prices of all listed firms to examine both short- and long-run effects of positive news.

-Although we have mainly focused on how the shock affects stock prices through supply chains, it is evident that this study also relates to business applications and researches that predict changes of stock prices based on the news.
-In this field, neural networks are predominantly used.
-For example, hedge funds, such as Bridgewater Associates utilizes the neural networks for predictions\cite{bloomberg2024bridgewater}.
-In academia, the transformer\cite{vaswani2017all} is widely used\cite{sonkiya2021stock,fazlija2022using}.
-In addition to the transformer, there is a long history of the usage of neural networks to predict stock prices, such as long short-term memory\cite{jang2020business,ko2021lstm,dong2020belt,eapen2019novel,jin2020stock,li2018stock,selvin2017stock,fischer2018deep}, convolutional neural networks\cite{hoseinzade2019cnnpred}, or other deep learning methods\cite{maqsood2020local,patil2020stock,sim2019deep, oncharoen2018deep}.
-We use sentiment analysis to determine the positiveness and negativeness of each news article\cite{medhat2014sentiment,godbole2007large} and for this purpose, specifically, Bidirectional Encoder Representations from Transformers (BERT)\cite{devlin2018bert} has garnered the most acclaim\cite{sousa2019bert}.
-We take advantage of FinBERT\cite{araci2019finbert}, a fine-tuned model of BERT particularly for financial information.
+In this study, we adopt a reduced-form perspective and examine the relationship between news sentiment and stock prices without explicitly specifying investors’ information processing or decision-making.
+This abstraction includes how investors perceive and incorporate supply-chain relationships into their trading behavior.